MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 ---
 # <a name="integrating-with-dynamics-365-sales"></a>Integrating with Dynamics 365 Sales

 The sales person role is often considered as one the most outward-facing jobs in a business.
 However, it can be helpful for sales people to be able to look inward in the business and see what is happening on the back end.
 By integrating [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[crm_md](includes/crm_md.md)], you can give your sales people that insight.
 The integration will let people view information in [!INCLUDE[prod_short](includes/prod_short.md)] while they're working in [!INCLUDE[crm_md](includes/crm_md.md)].
-For example, when preparing a sales quote it could be useful to know whether you have enough stock to fulfil the order.
+For example, when preparing a sales quote it could be useful to know whether you have enough inventory to fulfil the order.
 For more information, see [Use Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).

 > [!NOTE]
 > This topic describes the process of integrating the online versions of [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] through [!INCLUDE[prod_short](includes/cds_long_md.md)].
 For information about on-premises configuration, see [Preparing Dynamics 365 Sales for Integration on-premises](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).